-- (2) Mr. Lyle's employment with the Company began in January 2024.
-The cash salary actually paid to him for services during our fiscal year ending September 30, 2024 will be less than the annualized salary reflected herein. - (3) Mr. Ahmad, an outside consultant, served as our Interim CFO from January 12, 2023, through January 2, 2024.
+(2) Mr. Lyle's employment with the Company began in January 2024.
+The cash salary actually paid to him for services during our fiscal year ending September 30, 2024 will be less than the annualized salary reflected herein.

+(3) Mr. Ahmad, an outside consultant, served as our Interim CFO from January 12, 2023, through January 2, 2024.
 Amounts for 2024 will be based upon agreed contract terms previously disclosed.
-The actual consulting fees paid for Mr. Ahmad's services during fiscal 2023 was \$1,156,383. - (4) Mr. Carter served as Executive Chair of the Board from January 24, 2023 through December 1, 2023 and accordingly, the cash salary actually paid to him in fiscal 2023 was less than, and in fiscal 2024 will be less than, the annualized base salary reflected herein.
+The actual consulting fees paid for Mr. Ahmad's services during fiscal 2023 was \$1,156,383.

+(4) Mr. Carter served as Executive Chair of the Board from January 24, 2023 through December 1, 2023 and accordingly, the cash salary actually paid to him in fiscal 2023 was less than, and in fiscal 2024 will be less than, the annualized base salary reflected herein.

 Annual Cash Incentive.
 In March 2024, the Board, based upon the recommendation of the Compensation Committee, approved the Company's executive cash incentive program for the fiscal year ending September 30, 2024 (the "2024 Cash Incentive Plan").
 Pursuant to the terms of the 2024 Cash Incentive Plan, the Company's executive officers will be eligible to receive cash incentives based upon the achievement of certain corporate and individual performance goals during the 2024 fiscal year.
 These incentives are designed to attract, motivate, retain and reward the Company's executives.
 Under the 2024 Cash Incentive Plan, our Chief Executive Officer has a bonus target equal to 120% of his annualized salary; our Chief Financial Officer has a bonus target equal to 65% of his annualized salary; and our Senior Vice President, General Manager-Digital Banking and Senior Vice President, Identity Product Marketing have bonus targets equal to 50% of their annualized salaries.
 Under the 2024 Cash Incentive Plan, achievement is tied to two financial metrics, revenue and non-GAAP operating income calculated with respect to the Company's key business areas, deposits, core identity and ID R&D, Inc., a direct wholly owned subsidiary of the Company ("ID R&D").
 Participants in the plan are assigned both a primary business area target and/or a total company target for purposes of the revenue component of the 2024 Cash Incentive Plan.
-For participants who are director-level and above, 70% of the target incentive is based upon achievement of the revenue component of the 2024 Cash Incentive Plan (in both instances excluding the impact of any in-year acquisitions).
-The maximum incentive payable to each executive under the 2024 Cash Incentive Plan is 200% of their respective targets.
-Under the 2024 Cash Incentive Plan, the Board maintains the sole discretion with respect to the Chief Executive Officer and his direct reports to modify individual achievement by up to 10% of a participant's target incentive amount based upon individual performanc
+For participants who are director-level and above, 70% of the target incentive is based upon achievement of the 2024 Cash Incentive Plan is 200% of their respective targets.
+Under the 2024 Cash Incentive Plan, the Board maintains the sole discretion with respect to the Chief Executive Officer and his direct reports to modify individual achievement by up to 10% of a participant's target incentive amount based upon individual performance and contribution.